karleinarb/Paster/README.md

 * Can start automatically with Windows

 ## How to use
-1. Copy Paster.exe to any folder
+1. [Download](https://github.com/karleinarb/Paster/releases/download/1.0.0/Paster.exe) Paster.exe to any folder
-2. Start it
+2. Run it